codacy-badger/Generic.Service.RichDomain.DotNetCore2.2/README.md

 # Generic Model Layer

+### All repositories names are changed from version 1.0.6, now the are BaseRepository and IBaseRepository.

-This a pilot project with objective to made a CRUD more easily.
+This project has objective to made a CRUD more easily.

 Adding an extra layer of abstraction in application.
+This project has building using the best programmation pratices.

+Principles used:
+-Reactive progammation;
+-SOLID principles.

 This project is builded in *asp.net core 2.2* and has the dependencies below:
  * Microsoft.EntityFrameworkCore (>= 2.2.1)

-## *All methods is Async.
-This project is focused in rich domains (well so I understood at least).*
+## * This project is focused in rich domains (well so I understood at least).*

 Like or dislike, tell me and togheter make this project better.
 *Come and be part of this project!*

-Link to [this](https://www.nuget.org/packages/GenericModel/1.0.0) package on nuget.org.
+Link to [this](https://www.nuget.org/packages/GenericModel/1.0.6) package on nuget.org.
 Link to [repository](https://github.com/guilhermecaixeta/GenericModelLayer)

 ## *DOCs*